 The financial statements of Connect Christian Network have been prepared in accordance with the International Financial Reporting Standard for Small and Medium-sized Entities.
-The financial statements have been prepared under the historical cost convention, as modified by the revaluation of investment property, certain property, plant and equipment, biological assets and derivative financial instruments at fair value.
+The financial statements have been prepared under the historical cost convention.

-The preparation of financial statements in conformity with the International Financial Reporting Standard for Small and Medium-sized Entities requires the use of certain critical accounting estimates.
+The preparation of financial statements in conformity with the international Financial Reporting Standard for Small and Medium-sized Entities requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the non-profit company's accounting policies.